And if you liked this post, be sure to check out these popular posts:

 33 Colorized Images That Capture The Endless Brutality Of World War II’s Eastern Front

 In the United States, World War II's Western Front gets most of the attention.
 D-Day, the Battle of the Bulge, the Nazi occupation of France — these all conjure vivid images in America's collective imagination.
-But it was in the war's Eastern Front between Nazi Germany and the Soviet Union where some of the war's most barbaric fighting occurred.
+But it was the war's Eastern Front between Nazi Germany and the Soviet Union where some of the war's most barbaric fighting occurred.

 The Soviet Union and Nazi Germany signed a nonaggression pact in August 1939, wherein each country agreed to not fight the other for 10 years.